India Surf Spots

-If there is any one word that surfers use the most it is probably ‘SURF’.
+If there is anyone word that surfers use the most it is probably ‘SURF’.
 After all, where would surfing and surfers be without surf?
 Surf is everything.
 But did you ever stop to wonder where the word ‘surf’ came from?
 I did and what I found out from an Etymology Dictionary was that the word ‘surf’ came into use in 1685.
-The word 'surf' was derived from the Indian word 'suffe' meaning the coastline.
-This word was picked up by Portuguese sailer's in the 1600's and 'suffe' soon became 'surf'.
+The word ‘surf’ was derived from the Indian word ‘suffe’ meaning the coastline.
+This word was picked up by Portuguese sailors in the 1600s and ‘suffe’ soon became ‘surf’.

-On the westcoast the swell direction is usually best when coming from the south or west, although an occasional north swell does get good.
-On the east coast the swell is almost always from the south or slight southeast direction.
-Along the 7000 kilometers of coastline in India there are at least 200 surfable river mouths.
-River mouths usually have distinct and consistent sand bar formations created by the river flow and these make for very good breaks — like beach breaks but with a lot less close outs.
+On the west coast, the swell direction is usually best when coming from the south or west, although an occasional north swell does get good.
+On the east coast, the swell is almost always from the south or slightly southeast direction.
+Along the 7000 kilometers of coastline in India, there are at least 200 surfable river mouths.
+River mouths usually have distinct and consistent sand bar formations created by the river flow and these make for very good breaks — like beach breaks but with a lot fewer closeouts.

-Straight long beaches are also a dominate feature of the India coastline.
+Straight long beaches are also a dominant feature of the Indian coastline.
 There you will find your usual beach break waves — closing out when it gets big but lots of fun on smaller days.
-Then there are the bays, coves and points on the coast.
+Then there are the bays, coves, and points on the coast.
 How many are there?
 Too many to count and most have never been surfed.

-The biggest swells of the year are most always on the west coast from Dwaraka [extreme northwest] to Kanya Kumari [extreme southern tip].
-June of 2007 saw outside breaks up to 20 feet at our home break and at the Mungaluru Jetty [breaking one kilometer out to sea].
+The biggest swells of the year are almost always on the west coast from Dwaraka [extreme northwest] to Kanya Kumari [extreme southern tip].
+June of 2007 saw outside breaks up to 20 feet at our home break and at the Mangaluru Jetty [breaking one kilometer out to sea].
 Yes, India really does get some big waves during the monsoon season.
 Big waves and lots of rain!

-Shivas is a popular Hindu holy place situated on a small peninsula jetting out into the Arabian Sea at Murdeshwara.
+Shivas is a popular Hindu holy place situated on a small peninsula jutting out into the Arabian Sea at Murdeshwara.

 On the peninsula is a huge statue of Shiva.
 Everything that happens at Murdeshwara happens under the watchful eye of Shiva, the master of meditation.